 Rights may be transferred to the university for material produced by researchers and teachers via express or silent agreement.
 The practice may vary from university to university.

-During university studies, students familiarize themselves with the production of previous generations of scholars and participate in the creation of new works.
-Protected works include, among others, diploma works, computer programs, musical compositions and stage works, cinematic works, photographic works and other works of visual art, architectural works, and products of industrial art.
+During university studies, students familiarize themselves with the works of previous generations of scholars and participate in the creation of new works.
+Protected works include, among others, course works and thesis and can include for example computer programs, scripts, audiovisual works, photography and other works of visual art, architecture and design.
 In addition, works that take a completely new form may be protected by copyright.

-Copyright is an incorporeal right credited to the physical person who created the work.
-If this person is a student, the copyright is credited to the student.
-University is a community that creates and distributes works, and members of the community exploit each others' copyrighted works, such as lecture notes and diploma works, on a daily basis.
-There are agreements that govern the use of copyrights within university studies, and certain provisions of the Copyright Act apply directly to them.
+Copyright is a born to the author who created the work.
+If this person is a student, the copyright is born to the student.
+University is a community that creates and distributes works, and members of the community use copyrighted works, such as lectures and thesis.
 Agreements between the university and the student may vary depending on the university in question.
 If there aren’t other instructions, the right of ownership to the work as a physical object is created to the university, if the exercise is made from the university's materials, such as art supplies.
-Students usually have the opportunity to buy their works made from the university's materials by compensating the university for the material costs.
+Students usually have the opportunity to buy their works made from the university's materials by compensating the university

 Right to use students’ works